openhwgroup/core-v-xif/docs/source/x_ext.rst

    Each bit can transition from 0 to 1, but is not allowed to transition back to 0 during a transaction.
    A |coprocessor| is not expected to wait for all ``rs_valid`` bits to be 1, but only for those registers it intends to read.
    The ``rs`` signals are only required to be stable during the part of a transaction in which these signals are considered to be valid.

+.. only:: ECS

-   The ``ecs_valid`` bit is not required to be stable during the transaction.
+    - The ``ecs_valid`` bit is not required to be stable during the transaction.
 It can transition from 0 to 1, but is not allowed to transition back to 0 during a transaction.
       The ``ecs`` signal is only required to be stable during the part of a transaction in which this signals is considered to be valid.

 2. ``X_ISSUE_REGISTER_SPLIT`` = 1: For a |processor| which splits the issue and register interface into subsequent pipeline stages (e.g. because it has a dedicated read registers (RR) stage), the registers will be provided after the issue transaction completed.
    The |processor| initiates the register transaction once all registers are available.